Health advisory

 Key messages

-- Travellers should seek advice from a General Practitioner (GP) or a travel health professional 6-8 weeks before travelling to determine which vaccinations are needed.
+- Seek advice from a General Practitioner (GP) or a travel health professional at least 6-8 weeks before travelling to determine which vaccinations are needed.
 This includes anyone travelling to visit friends and family, or people travelling to their country of birth.

 - Any returned traveller who develops illness after returning home (such as a fever, new rash or diarrhoea) should seek medical advice.